 Open the Joy also partners with Spread the Joy Foundation to distribute joy boxes to hospitalized children across America.

-You can get 10% off your box from now until June 1 – just head over to Open the Joy and grab your Feel Better Box so you’ll be prepared when the boredom hits!
+Head over to Open the Joy and grab your Feel Better Box so you’ll be prepared when the boredom hits!

 STEM Puzzle Games: Smart Farmer and Jump In’